FilipeMCruz/playlist-maker/README.md

 ### Installation

-The only machine where this application was properly tested was archlinux running 6.0.7-arch1-1 kernel and rust 1.65 version.
+The only OS where this application was properly tested was archlinux.

 #### Direct via Cargo